 Director Ronny Yu does not do many martial arts type movies, his last, Fearless starring Jet Li is possibly one of the best of its kind in the last 10 years.
-Saving General Yang does not reach those heights, but its is a very well made piece of historic storytelling.
+Saving General Yang does not reach those heights, but it is a very well made piece of historical storytelling.

 Many films have been made about the Yang family generals, the most famous in the West is probably Lau Kar Leung’s fantastic 8 Diagram Pole Fighters and those familiar with that film will find points of reference in this one.